berenslab/fundus_circle_cropping/README.md

 If you use this software, please cite it as below.
 ```
 @software{mueller_fundus_circle_cropping_2023,
-  author = {Mueller, Sarah and Heidrich, Holger and Koch, Lisa M. and Berens, Philipp},
+  author = {M\"uller, Sarah and Heidrich, Holger and Koch, Lisa M. and Berens, Philipp},
   doi = {10.5281/zenodo.10137935},
   title = {fundus circle cropping},
   url = {https://github.com/berenslab/fundus_circle_cropping},